South Atlantic Fishery Management Council

 In 2023 National Oceanic and Atmospheric Administration (NOAA) announced funding for the eight regional Fishery Management Councils to support Council efforts to develop and advance resilient fisheries management and implementation.
 The South Atlantic proposed four projects focused on addressing existing needs identified in the Council’s Research and Monitoring Priorities and implementing actions identified through the East Coast Scenario Planning efforts described above.
 In addition to the East Coast efforts, the Council is also working with NOAA’s Southeast Regional Office and the Gulf and Caribbean Councils to coordinate project efforts in the Southeast.

-Using state-of-the-art spatiotemporal modeling techniques this project will explore indicators of non-stationarity in the spatial distribution and habitat associations for the fish and fisheries managed under the Council’s Snapper Grouper, Coastal Migratory Pelagics and Dolphin Wahoo FMPs.
+Using state-of-the-art spatiotemporal modeling techniques, this project will explore indicators of non-stationarity in the spatial distribution and habitat associations for the fish and fisheries managed under the Council’s Snapper Grouper, Coastal Migratory Pelagics, and Dolphin Wahoo FMPs.
 The outcomes will inform more resilient fisheries management and governance by updating descriptions of distributions and Essential Fish Habitat.
-This will also inform an evaluation of existing governance structures, potential changes in interjurisdictional governance and implementation of more resilient management.
+This will also inform an evaluation of existing governance structures, potential changes in interjurisdictional governance, and implementation of more resilient management.

 Anticipated Timeline: January 2025 – March 2027